Saturday, 15 October 2016

 The Place to position the cannon

-This oblique was built by Henry Goyal, a British Captain of this Attur Fort, in memory of Jon Goyal during 1828, who died after falling from the horse in front of Salem collectors office.
+This oblique was built by Henry Goyal, a British Captain of this Attur Fort, in memory of Jon Goyal during 1828, who died after falling from a horse in front of the Salem collectors office.

 ... to be Continued ( Sri Kaya Nirmaleswarar Temple )